forem/forem/docs/faqs.md

 make ruby-doc
 ```

-Then open `.static/ruby-doc/index.html` in the `docs` directory and browse the
+Test Then open `.static/ruby-doc/index.html` in the `docs` directory and browse
-Ruby documentation
+the Ruby documentation

 ## How do I fix the Error `role "ec2-user" does not exist` on an AWS instance?